-We have put together an excel document which includes information about the local and national organisations providing support across the Malvern Hills District.
+We have put together an advice and information sheet, which includes details about many of the local and national organisations providing support across the Malvern Hills District.
 This includes help with clothing, counselling, financial support, food, furniture, housing, other support and general information and advice.

 Take a look at our 2022/23 local advice and support campaign on Facebook by searching #MHDadviceandsupport.
 View Malvern Hills District Council Facebook page

-The Government has now launched an online hub to provide support and information around the cost of living.
+The Government provides an online hub to provide support and information around the cost of living.
 Visit the Help for Households website, which collates national advice around issues for housing, energy bills, transport, childcare and more.

 If you would like some support with accessing grants and financial advice, support getting all the money you're entitled to, or simply want to know more about the government's recent assistance measures, we've put together some information in the links below.